chef/supermarket/CONTRIBUTING.md

 - For nested styles pretzels should come first then the same guidelines as above apply after.
 - Be mindful of nesting, nest only when necessary and avoid deeply nested elements.

-Here's an example of SCSS that adheres to these guidelines.
+Here's an example of SCSS that adheres to these guidelines:

 ```scss
 .activity_heading {